Dark Days for Germany

 Political articles may not be updated.

-While the Federal President, Horst Köhler, as well as the Federal Constitutional Court might still prevent the new law from being passed, it suspects every German citizen to be a criminal, and cuts their civil rights.
+While the Federal President, Horst Köhler, as well as the Federal Constitutional Court might still prevent the new law from being passed, it suspects every German citizen to be a criminal, to then infringe on their civil rights.

-The consequences are far-reaching, and the development raises important questions: What’s next?
-Where will this end?
+The consequences are far-reaching, and the development raises an important question: Where will this end?

 My fellow countrymen might want use their remaining rights (as long as the Grundgesetz exists) and protest against the new law as well as this development: